- September 20, 2017

-Putting a winning tender together against your competitors requires a lot of work but for simple jobs (perhaps where price is the primary criteria) a few small changes can make your tender stand out and perhaps give you the edge.
+Putting a winning tender together against your competitors requires a lot of work but for simple jobs (perhaps where price is the primary criteria) a few small changes will improve your tender, make it stand out and perhaps give you the edge.

-1. Use a good photo on the cover
+1. Use a good image on the cover to improve your tender

-You might think that “a picture tells a thousand words” is a cliché—but in reality it is an understatement.
-Images send important psychological messages to the readers of a document.
+You might think that “a picture tells a thousand words” is a cliché—but, in reality, it is an understatement.
+Images send important psychological messages to the readers of a document and can make abstract concepts clearer.

 Authenticity is really important but if you don’t have photos of your own staff you can use stock images from one of the large image libraries (for example: iStock, Shutterstock, Getty Images) or see if you can find something suitable from a free service (for example: Pexels or Pixabay).